Football hooliganism: Serbia

 The most prominent groups of hooligans are associated with Belgrade and Serbia's two main clubs, Red Star Belgrade and Partizan Belgrade.
 They are known as the Delije ("Heroes") and Grobari ("Gravediggers"), respectively.
 FK Rad is a less-successful Belgrade club, whose associated hooligans, known locally as "United Force", have notoriously been involved in many violent incidents.

-On 2 December 2007, a plainclothes police officer was seriously injured when he was attacked during a Serbian Superliga match between Red Star Belgrade and Hajduk Kula.
+On 2 December 2007, a police officer was seriously injured when he was attacked during a Serbian Superliga match between Red Star Belgrade and Hajduk Kula.
+The officer was attacked with burning flares and broken seats and he had to fire warning shots in the air in self-defence.
+He was treated for burns, cuts and bruises in a nearby hospital.
+The following day, the Football Association of Serbia requested government help to help crack down on football hooliganism in the country.
 On 14 April 2008 a football fan was killed near Novi Sad after clashes between FK Partizan's Grobari and fans of FK Vojvodina.
 That same week, after a Red Star Belgrade-Partizan cup match, three people were injured and a bus destroyed by hooligans.

 On 19 September 2008 a Serbian football hooligan was sentenced to ten years in jail for an attack against a police officer at a Red Star Belgrade–Hajduk Kula game.
 On 12 October 2010 Serbia's Euro 2012 Qualifying clash with Italy was abandoned after only 6 minutes after several Serbian fans threw flares and fireworks onto the pitch and caused severe trouble in and out of the ground.
 Partizan Belgrade were disqualified from the UEFA Cup, after crowd trouble in Mostar, Bosnia & Herzegovina.
 Partizan fans threw flares and stones and fought with supporters of Zrinjski Mostar and police.
 Fourteen Partizan fans were convicted for the murder of Toulouse FC fan Brice Taton in Belgrade.
 They attacked him and other fans with baseball bats and flares while wearing surgical masks.
 The hooligans received up to 35 years in prison.

+In 2014, an Albania Serbia match saw all Albanian fans banned, the match progressed with abuse directed at Albanian players as well as threats and physical objects thrown, resulting in the match being abandoned.